Rayak Air Base

 Rayak Air Base (قاعدة رياق الجوية | Kaidat Rayak al-jawiya) (ICAO: OLRA) is Lebanon's first air base and the place where the Lebanese Air Force was born on June 1, 1949.
-In the 1950s the RAF sent its own instructors to help the Lebanese Airforce.
+In the 1950s, the RAF sent its own instructors to help the Lebanese Airforce.
 British families accompanied instructors.
-The base had connections with Airforce bases on Cyprus.
+The base had connections with Airforce bases in Cyprus.
 It was an idyllic location situated very close to a vineyard which now supplies wines throughout Europe, including London.
 Located in the middle of the Bekaa Valley to the east, between the towns of Zahlé and Anjar, it symbolizes the Lebanese Air Force best, and is home for most of the aircraft types that have seen service and the final resting place for almost all retiring planes.

 The airfield has been in use since 1914 by various foreign forces such as German, Ottoman, British and French.

 History

-Rayak Air Base was constructed and used by the Germans in World War I. After liberation by the allies Armee d'l'air personnel trained Lebanese Air Force technicians in aircraft maintenance.
-On 1 August 1945, Lebanon took command of its armed forces, including Rayak air base.

-During the French Mandate of Lebanon, Rayak Air base was considered to be the "jewel" of the Air bases and the centre of attraction of all other military units, not only in Lebanon but also in mandated Syria and all the Near East.
+In 1914, Rayak Air Base was constructed and used by German Bavarian air pilots in the strategically well-positioned town of Rayak for Operation ‘Pascha II’ during World War I. After its liberation by the allies in 1920, Armee d'l'air personnel trained Lebanese Air Force technicians in aircraft maintenance.
+On 1 August 1945, Lebanon took command of its armed forces, including Rayak Air Base.
+During the French Mandate of Lebanon, Rayak Air Base was considered to be the "jewel" of the Air bases and the centre of attraction of all other military units, not only in Lebanon but also in mandated Syria and all the Near East.
 The base had many entertainment facilities, luxuries, flowering gardens, and central heating, which at that time were not found in military sites elsewhere in the region.
 In a memoir, author Roald Dahl recounts an event in the Syria-Lebanon campaign of 1941 when British forces defeated forces of Vichy France in the area.
 He, as part of a formation of Royal Air Force Hawker Hurricane fighters, attacked the Rayak airfield, which was being used by Vichy pilots.
 He says that as he and his fellow Hurricane pilots swept in: